-The British Nobel Prize-winning author Doris Lessing died peacefully at home at the age of 94.
-The prolific writer and reluctant feminist icon was first and foremost a storyteller, loyal to the power of the written word.
+The Nobel Prize-winning author Doris Lessing, who died in 2013 at the age of 94, would have been 100 on October 22.
+The prolific writer and reluctant feminist icon was one of the 20th century's great storytellers.

 Unsentimental, provocative and uncompromising, Doris Lessing's formidable literary oeuvre wove together the threads of lived experience and world history with an unswerving commitment to the art of storytelling.